-The purpose of this action plan is to further guide implementation of the Department of the Interior Secretarial Order 3362 (SO 3362) in Wyoming.
-The Wyoming Game and Fish Department (WGFD) has identified the top five mule deer migration corridors in the State.
-The rational for prioritization as well as identification of threats to the corridors are briefly described and evaluated in the next section for each location.
+The purpose of this action plan is to provide an update and further guide the implementation of the Department of Interior Secretarial Order 3362 (SO 3362) in Wyoming as well as provide information about the research priorities previously identified in the State Action Plans from 2018 and 2019.
+The Wyoming Game and Fish Department (WGFD) has identified the top five migratory mule deer herds in the State.
+The rationale for prioritization as well as identification of threats to the corridors are briefly described and evaluated in the next section for each location.
 These priority areas all have some degree of mule deer movement data and the WGFD is working through our migration corridor designation process.
 These Priority herds are Platte Valley Mule Deer, Wyoming Range Mule Deer, Dubois Mule Deer, Sublette Mule Deer, and Baggs Mule Deer.

 Wyoming has a considerable amount of information on habitat use and seasonal distribution including migration corridors.
 The University of Wyoming Cooperative Wildlife Research Unit and numerous partners created the Wyoming Migration Initiative (WMI) where many studies have occurred or are underway.
-However, WGFD has identified the top four research priorities where additional data is needed or analysis of existing data is required.
-The priority research herds for 2019 include Sublette Pronghorn, Medicine Bow Pronghorn-Shirley Basin, North Bighorn Mule Deer, and Platte Valley Mule Deer.
+We included an appendix to this report to give an update on the research priority herds from the last two years where Department of Interior (DOI) funds have contributed to our data collection efforts (see Appendix A).
+The priority research herds for 2018 and 2019 included Sublette Pronghorn, Medicine Bow Pronghorn-Shirley Basin, North Bighorn Mule Deer, Platte Valley Mule Deer, Carter Mountain Pronghorn and Powder River and Pumpkin Buttes Mule Deer.
 Yellowstone and Grand Teton National Parks are included in seasonal range designations and big game movements and were considered during the development of the State's priorities.

-SO 3362 directs the appropriate bureaus within the Department of Interior (DOI) to collaborate closely with the wildlife agency of each western state.
+SO 3362 directs the appropriate bureaus within the DOI to collaborate closely with the wildlife agency of each western state.
 SO 3362 recognizes the states have direct responsibility and jurisdiction for the management of big game.
-In addition, SO 3362 recognizes the rights of private landowners.
+In addition, SO 3362 recognizes the rights of private landowners and their contribution to the conservation of migration corridors and winter range habitat.
 DOI is coordinating with the states on scientific endeavors and land management actions that help inform and conserve state identified priority corridors and winter range.

 Conditions in the broader landscape may influence the function of migration corridors and winter ranges of big game populations.
 Such conditions may include habitat fragmentation, land use patterns, resource management and urbanization.
-The United States Department of Agriculture (USDA), through the United States Forest Service (USFS) and Natural Resources Conservation Service, will collaborate with DOI, WGFD, and other natural resource managers across the broader landscape when developing an all-lands approach to research, planning and management.
+The United States Department of Agriculture (USDA), through the United States Forest Service (USFS) and Natural Resources Conservation Service (NRCS), will collaborate with DOI, WGFD, and other natural resource managers across the broader landscape when developing an all-lands approach to research, planning and management.
 This includes managing migration corridors and winter range in a manner that promotes the welfare and populations of elk, deer, and pronghorn, as well as the ecological integrity of terrestrial ecosystems in the plan area.